pkelaita/Cliff/README.md

 If you want to specify which model to use, you can do so with the `--model` flag.

 ```
-cliff --model gpt-4o-mini kill the process running on port 8080
+cliff --model gpt-4o kill the process running on port 8080
 ```

-**Storing Command Outputs:**
+To view the man page, run `cliff` with no arguments.

+#### Chat Memory

+By default, Cliff has chat memory enabled with a sliding window size of 10 turns.
+You can view your memory with `cliff --memory show` and clear it with `cliff --memory clear`.

+If you'd like to change the window size, run `cliff --config memory-window [new size]`.
+If you want to disable memory, just set the window size to 0.

+#### Storing Command Outputs

-Optionally, you can share commands you've ran and their outputs with Cliff to help it debug and improve its responses.
+Cliff's chat memory does not have access to command outputs, but you can optionally share them with Cliff to help it debug and improve its responses.

 - To run a command and store its output for Cliff, run `cliff -r [command]` or `cliff --recall [command]`.
-- To view all recalled commands and their outputs, run `cliff --view-recall` or `cliff -vr`.
+- To view all recalled commands and their outputs, run `cliff --show-recall` or `cliff -sr`.
 - To clear Cliff's recall storage, run `cliff --clear-recall` or `cliff -cr`.

-To view the man page, run `cliff` with no arguments.

 That's it!
 It's pretty simple which is the point.